 The answer is a cautious “why not?”, but naturally this comes with a caveat and quite simply it pays to know what you’re getting into.
 Some research, some time spent reading around the trends and performance history of the currencies you’re interested in, is going to pay dividends.
 You might also want to ask yourself the more existential question of why you’re looking into cryptocurrency as a route of investment over the more traditional areas.
 If you want to make a profit quickly and are happy to shoulder the risk, then you might consider if there are quicker and more profitable ways of achieving this.

 If you’re looking for longer-term investment and steady, regular returns, then again there may be more reliable ways of achieving this too.
 The thing with trading, in any form, is that you have to keep such a close eye on the daily fluctuations and have a good sense, built on experience, of what those fluctuations indicate.
 Buying and selling can be complex or risky or it can be calm and straightforward, very often it’s a mix of all those elements and changes from day-to-day.
+However, nowadays many investors use trading bots like Bitcoin Revolution to trade Bitcoin, benefits are that they monitor daily fluctuations for you, and as a result make you quick profit.

 One thing is for sure, it can be highly profitable and it is very often very exciting but with all of that does, of course, come risk and would-be traders should think carefully about how much they are willing to take on and have in place an effective risk management strategy.